Purpose

 Description | This article shows you how the new Migration toolset can help you analyze and resolve quality assurance issues you need to create a utility network. |

-The second article shows examples of each type of error and examples of the most common types of actions you can apply using error resolutions using the tools included in the Migration toolset.
+The next article shows examples of each type of error and examples of the most common types of actions you can apply using error resolutions using the tools included in the Migration toolset.
+This article also includes links to additional topics in the online help, tutorials, and industry-specific articles that provide specific examples of the different types of resolutions for each kind of error.
 This information is important for those who want to understand the results of an error analysis in order to resolve the errors, regardless of whether they plan on resolving them manually or using the automated tools.

 Title | Resolving Topology Errors | |